ervanstwan/aws-devsecops/README.md

 ```

 📦 Example Usage
-The root module imports and wires all submodules with customizable variables:
+The root module imports and wires all submodules with customizable variables :

 ```
 module "ecs" {
   source = "../ecs"